psachin/psachin.github.io/_posts/2012-03-24-assign_ip_via_commandline.md

     nameserver 8.8.8.8
     nameserver 8.8.4.4

-All the about changes will be temporary(unless you reboot the system)
+All the above changes will be temporary(unless you reboot the system)